-Parameter M2E5-12-1 The IAIG applies the scenarios to a balance sheet which responds to the changes in the risk factors that are represented in a range of stresses and scenarios.
-Parameter M2E5-12-2 In applying the scenario-based approach, the IAIG considers the Guideline M2E5-12-2-1 The methodologies for designing relevant scenarios may be based financial impact of scenarios designed in accordance with the target on:
+The IAIG applies the scenarios to a balance sheet which responds to the changes in the risk factors that are represented in a range of stresses and scenarios.

+In applying the scenario-based approach, the IAIG considers the financial impact of scenarios designed in accordance with the target criteria.
+The scenarios will be constructed as follows: